elifsezgin/DancingDNAs/docs/README.md

 ### Bonus features

-Some directions that the DNApuzzle may go are:
+Some directions that the DancingDNAs may go are:

 - [ ] Add 3D effect to DNA molecules
 - [ ] Add more levels